urishiraval/urishiraval.github.io/_posts/2025-07-15-team-reality-dragons-die.md

 Good engineers deal with reality.
 We bring concrete, practical, and real implementation to precisely architected solutions that solve for value.
 We need to remember that this doesn’t change no matter what gets thrown our way.

-We are a sect of crafters of the reality in our business - and reality is where dragons come to die
+We are a sect of crafters of the reality in our business - and reality is where dragons go to die